-Noorman obtained his Ph.D. (summa cum laude) from the University of Bielefeld after completing a M.Soc.Sci and B.Soc.Sci from NUS.
-For his doctoral thesis, he produced an ethnographic piece on everyday religiosity and spirit possession among Malay-Muslim families in Singapore.
-Over the years, his research endeavours bring together broader interests in making sense of the establishment and maintenance of boundaries in demarcating sites of similitude and difference, and a strong empirical component grounded especially on ethnography and qualitative fieldwork.
-At a broader level, his work centres on the manner in which the content and structure of social relations mediated through informal and formal institutions, have produced, maintained, and reconfigured particular social identities.
-Outside of NUS, he enjoys travel, reading, and occupying his time with four boisterous cats and a demanding nephew.
+I hold a joint-appointment with the Departments of Sociology and Malay Studies.
+I obtained my Ph.D. (summa cum laude) from the University of Bielefeld in Germany after completing both my masters and undergraduate degrees from the Department of Sociology here in NUS.
+My core research interests are religion and society, particularly in relation to spirit possession and everyday religiosity; deviance and social control; and sensory studies.
+Over the years, my research endeavours bring together broader interests in making sense of the establishment and maintenance of boundaries in demarcating sites of similitude and difference, with a strong empirical component grounded especially on ethnography, everyday life and qualitative fieldwork.
+At a broader level, my work centres on the manner in which the content and structure of social relations mediated through informal and formal institutions, have produced, maintained and reconfigured particular social identities.
+Outside of NUS, I have been elected as Secretary-Treasurer of TG07 Senses and Society, International Sociological Association (ISA) since 2012.
+I also enjoy travel, reading and occupying my time with four boisterous cats and a demanding nephew.

 FASS profile page